-We’ll also go through some tips on how to take extra precautions when storing items in your root cellar or basement to ensure that dampness is not an issue.
-It is crucial that food storages, important documents, and other items stay away from the humidity.
+We’ll also go through some tips on how to take extra precautions when storing items in your root cellar to ensure that dampness is not an issue.
+It is crucial that food, important documents, and other items stay away from the humidity.

-The flooding of a root cellar or a basement begins when the outside surface slants towards the structure.
+The flooding of a root cellar starts when the outside surface slants towards the structure.
 This means that the water collects on the side of the exterior wall.
-As the water collects, it seeps into the ground, finding its way through the floor and cracks in the basement walls.
+As the water collects, it seeps into the ground, finding its way through the floor and cracks in the walls.

 Step 2: Well Maintained Downspouts and Gutters